-The one-page settlement was filed on November 8 in a New York District Court in Manhattan, saying the lawsuit had been voluntarily dismissed with prejudice, which means that the case cannot be brought back to court.
+The one-page settlement was filed on November 8 in a New York Federal District Court in Manhattan, saying the lawsuit had been voluntarily dismissed with prejudice, which means that the case cannot be brought back to court.
 The details of the settlement were not disclosed.

 Allen’s lawsuit against Amazon